-Section 4 allows exceptions to the Section 9 take prohibition, with respect to threatened species, for activities specified in rule.
-These exceptions are set forth in 4(d) rules, referring to Section 4(d) of the ESA.
-Programs and activities identified in a 4(d) rule have been determined to adequately protect species.
-Therefore, take of a threatened species resulting from the named activities is not subject to federal enforcement action and private parties do not have standing to bring a court action against such activities.
+Section 4 concerns the listing and delisting process and criteria (adding or removing species' protection under the ESA); determinations of either threatened or endangered status, periodic status reviews and recovery planning.
+Section 4(d) provides for special rules which may be issued by the Interior or Commerce Secretaries.
+4(d) rules allow for exceptions to the Section 9 take prohibition, with respect to threatened species, for particular activities specified in rule.
+Programs and activities identified in a 4(d) rule have been determined to adequately protect species from the named activities and are not subject to federal enforcement action.
 Section 4 further provides for accepted state recovery plans to be the designated recovery path instead of federal regulation.
 Oregon was the first state to attempt this route with the Oregon Plan for Salmon and Watersheds (see Oregon Plan for Salmon and Watersheds Background Brief).
-Section 4 also identifies a process for removing species from the endangered species list.
 There are no Section 4 exceptions for endangered species.

-Section 6 requires NOAA and USFWS to cooperate to the extent practicable with states in carrying out conservation programs authorized under the ESA.
-Cooperative agreements between NOAA and USFWS and states, under section 6, are the means by which the federal government determines if states have established and are maintaining adequate and active programs for the conservation of listed species.
+Section 6 allows NOAA and USFWS to cooperate to the extent practicable with states in carrying out conservation programs authorized under the ESA.
+Cooperative agreements between NOAA and USFWS and states, under Section 6, are the means by which the federal government determines if states have established and are maintaining adequate and active programs for the conservation of listed species.
 Oregon has three such agreements, covering vertebrate wildlife and fish, plants, and invertebrate species.
-The associated grant program established under Section 6 provides funds to state agencies to help maintain and recover listed species and to monitor the state of other species of concern.
-Section 6 funds may also be used to acquire habitat for protected species.
+The associated grant program established under Section 6 (Cooperative Endangered Species Conservation Fund) provides funds to state agencies to help maintain and recover listed species and to monitor the status of other species of concern.
+Section 6 funds may also be used to acquire habitat for protected species and develop habitat conservation plans.